Tehnix/HsCMS/README.md

 ## Setup
-I assume you are somewhat familiar with the [yesod](http://www.yesodweb.com) framework, and have it installed.
-Else, you can do `cabal install yesod-platform` and `cabal install yesod-bin` to get going (or use the cabal sandbox feature).
+I assume you are somewhat familiar with the [yesod](http://www.yesodweb.com) framework.

+The steps to get going are:
-First copy the `config/default-settings.yml` file, rename it to `config/settings.yml` and then set it up following the information under [settings](#settings).
-After this, do the same with `config/default-sqlite.yml` to `config/sqlite.yml`.
+* copy the `config/default-settings.yml` file, rename it to `config/settings.yml` and then set it up following the information under [settings](#settings).
+* do the same with `config/default-sqlite.yml` to `config/sqlite.yml`.

 From there on out, it works as a simple [yesod web app](http://www.yesodweb.com) (it uses the [scaffold structure](http://www.yesodweb.com/book/scaffolding-and-the-site-template)).